California Secure Choice

 Secure Choice is Under Development

 The most ambitious push to expand retirement security since the passage of Social Security in the 1930s became a reality on September 29, 2016 when Governor Jerry Brown signed Senate Bill 1234.
-The Secure Choice Board, chaired by Treasurer John Chiang, will now begin to develop and build the Secure Choice retirement program.
+The Secure Choice Board, chaired by Treasurer John Chiang, is in the midst of developing and implementing the Secure Choice retirement program.
+The Board anticipates the Program will open with a soft launch in summer or autumn of 2018 and officially open for statewide enrollment in early-2019.

-Employer Alert: The mandate will not go into effect for at least two years.
-2019 is likely to be the earliest that large employers that do not offer a retirement plan to their employees will be required to provide access to Secure Choice.
-The mandate will be phased in over a three-year period.
+Employer Alert: The employer requirement will not go into effect for at least two years.
+Late 2019 is likely to be the earliest that large employers that do not offer a retirement plan to their employees will be required to provide access to Secure Choice.
+The requirement will be phased in over a three-year period as outlined above.
 Any information to the contrary is wrong.
-Please contact our office if you are told something different so we can correct the vendor by emailing email@example.com.
+Please contact our office if you are told something different so we can correct the source by emailing firstname.lastname@example.org.

 To promote greater retirement savings for California’s private-sector workers who currently lack access to employer-sponsored retirement plans by providing access to a voluntary, low-risk, low-cost, portable retirement savings plan that enables direct payroll contributions into a personal Individual Retirement Account (IRA) managed by a private-sector financial firm overseen by the Secure Choice Board.